lina-l-hu/Twitter-Clone/README.md

 # Twitter clone project - CRITTER

 Project for Concordia Web Development Bootcamp.
-API was provided for the backend, front-end was built from scratch with React.
+Backend API was provided, front-end was built from scratch with React.

 ## Available Scripts